Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Continue in this way to the top and then return to the bottom and work a second group of slanting stitches but in the opposite direction.

 A free embroidery stitch.
-Portuguese knotted stem stitch - click to enlarge
+Portuguese knotted stem stitch

 Begin as for ordinary stem stitch.
 Then bring needle down and pass under stitch ( not entering fabric), then pass needle under stitch again to the left of first coil.
 Then work another stem stitch, then pass needle twice under this and previous stitch together.
 Keep working in this way.